mongodb/docs/source/includes/fact-text-search-legacy-atlas.rst

-MongoDB offers a premium full-text search solution, MongoDB Atlas Search, for MongoDB Atlas users and a legacy text search capability for self-managed deployments.
+MongoDB offers a premium full-text search solution, :atlas:`MongoDB Atlas Search </atlas-search/>`, for MongoDB Atlas users and a legacy text search capability for self-managed deployments.